fspoettel/advent-of-code-rust/README.md

 # Total: 0.20ms
 ```

-To run an optimized version for benchmarking, use the `--release` flag or the alias `cargo rr`.
+`all` is an alias for `cargo run`.
+To run an optimized version for benchmarking, use the `--release` flag.

 _Total timing_ is computed from individual solution _timings_ and excludes as much overhead as possible.